junjiezhujason/aegis/docs/install.md

     wget http://stanford.edu/~jjzhu/fileshare/aegis/local_20180710.tar.gz
     tar -xvzf local_20180710.tar.gz

+The local directory should have the following structure, for example:

+    ${LOCALPATH}/local/godag-biological_process-human-20180719.pkl
+    ${LOCALPATH}/local/godag-biological_process-mouse-20180719.pkl
+    ${LOCALPATH}/local/godag-cellular_component-human-20180719.pkl
+    ${LOCALPATH}/local/godag-cellular_component-mouse-20180719.pkl
+    ${LOCALPATH}/local/godag-molecular_function-human-20180719.pkl
+    ${LOCALPATH}/local/godag-molecular_function-mouse-20180719.pkl

+Here `20180719` represents the version number of the ontology paired with the annotation.
+It is highly useful for reproducing any results from the GO as well as AEGIS.

 *Note*: If you skip this step, the latest version of the GO and annotation files will be downloaded, and the total setup time will take longer.

 ## Launch the Local Server